vmware-archive/clarity/_documentation/color.md

 title: Color
 permalink: /documentation/color
 layout: documentation
+category: documentation-color
 ---

 {: .component-summary .no-margin }
-#### The Clarity color palette is primarily based on alignment with color use in web applications and support for accessibility.
+##### The Clarity color palette is primarily based on alignment with color use in web applications and support for accessibility.

 ### Base Color Palette